 In Dragon Age: Origins, the Warden can end up becoming a mix between Type 2 and 3 by Awakening, lampshading that people tend to need their help everywhere they go and that fighting Dragons, Demons and Darkspawn has become verymuchroutine for them.

 Dawn of War: Zigzagged with the Karskins.
-Hailing from a planet that is literally next door to hell and there isn't a single civilian (enrollment rate is 100%), they have seen the worst of combat and are basically just below Space Marines in all-around toughness, and most of their lines tell you that they've already done what you're telling them to do.
+Hailing from a planet that is literally next door to hell and where there are more soldiers than civilians (enrollment rate is well above 70% and all civilians have serious military training), they have seen the worst of combat and are basically just below Space Marines in all-around toughness, and most of their lines tell you that they've already done what you're telling them to do.
 However, they aren't immune to morale damage, and one of their lines in case this happens is "In all my years I have never seen them do that!".

 Antimony was practically raised by The Guides, so she's almost completely unfazed by the supernatural.
 For example, compare Kat's reaction to Ketrak with Annie's complete lack of a reaction.